 And Nagaoka (長岡) currently has the second largest population in the prefecture, approximately 2.7 hundred thousand, after Niigata City.

-Nagaoka is nationally famous for its fireworks festival annually held on August 2 and 3 where many people come to see the splendid firework display from around the country.
+The city, Nagaoka is nationally famous for its fireworks festival annually held on August 2 and 3 where many people come to see the splendid fireworks display from around the country.

 In Nagaoka, there is a flavor of ramen known as one of Niigata’s 5 major local ramen, to eat which I visited the city the other day.

 Nagaoka Shoga Shoyu Ramen (長岡 しょうが醤油ラーメン)

 Aoshima Shokudo (青島食堂)

 Aoshima Shokudo has 3 branches in Nagaoka and the other day I went to the Miyauchi-Ekimae main shop located in front of JR Miyauchi Station.

-As you can see in the photo, the shop might be hard to find because the signboard denoting the place is small.
+As you can see in the photo above, the shop might be hard to find because the signboard denoting the place is old and small.

 Nonetheless, in the shop, there are always a lot of people slurping the noodles.

 Akihabara Branch in Tokyo